chums2020/R-resources/Shiny/taipei-app/README.md

 Language: Shiny by RStudio

-If you run this application on Windows, please be awared of default encoding system.
+If you run this application on Windows, please be awared of default encoding system. (see http://shiny.rstudio.com/articles/unicode.html)

 This web application uses the real-time data from New Taipei City Government Open Data Platform.